 Preparing for strategic planning can be stressful.
-Before you book your conference room, spend time reflecting on your business.
+Before you book your conference room, spend time reflecting on these 3 ideas.

 Strategic planning preparation is all about having the time and space to reflect on your business.
 But, we know that business owners are busy people.
 According to The Leader’s Calendar, the average CEO works 62.5 hours a week.
 As a result, a lot of business owners plan on the fly and when it comes to their strategy meetings, they struggle in two ways: